Time Period: 1806-1872

 - 01.01.1838: Saxe-Coburg (without Gotha) and Saxe-Meiningen joined the Munich Coinage Convention

-- 01.05.1857: Joined the Vienna Coinage Convention (all three lines): Saxe-Altenburg and Saxe-Gotha for the Thaler (Vereinstaler) area, Saxe-Coburg (without Gotha) and Saxe-Meiningen for the Gulden (Vereinsgulden) area.
+- 01.05.1857: Joined the Vienna Coinage Convention (all three dynastic lines): Saxe-Altenburg and Saxe-Gotha for the Thaler ("Vereinstaler") area, Saxe-Coburg (without Gotha) and Saxe-Meiningen for the Gulden ("Vereinsgulden") area.

 • Grand Duchy of Saxe-Weimar: